-- Increased urination more so in the night.
+- Increased urination more so at the night

 - Unusual exhaustion

-The exact cause for insulin resistance is not clearly known; however primary cause has been linked to obesity and being overweight.
-Excess of fat accumulation around the belly causes the fat cells to be deprived of oxygen which ultimately kills them.
+The exact cause for insulin resistance is not known; however, the primary cause has been linked to obesity and being overweight.
+Excess fat accumulation around the belly causes the fat cells to be deprived of oxygen which ultimately kills them.
 An inflammatory reaction is set which starts the insulin resistance in the body.

 Is It Reversible?

 Losing weight can help reduce the extent of insulin resistance and thereby improve glucose metabolism in the body.
 This includes a radical shift in dietary and lifestyle habits.
-Diagnosis of insulin resistance is only a warning signal.
+The diagnosis of insulin resistance is only a warning signal.
 It can very often be reversed by adopting healthy lifestyle habits.

-- The best test to conclude would be HbA1C which tells us about the average blood sugar levels over a period of three months.
+1. The best test to conclude would be HbA1C which tells us about the average blood sugar levels over three months.